 StarWind Virtual SAN® is a native Windows software-defined VM storage solution.
 It creates a VM-centric and high performing storage pool purpose-built for virtualization workloads.
 StarWind Virtual SAN delivers supreme performance compared to any dedicated SAN solution since it runs locally on the hypervisor.
-In addition, all IO is processed by local RAM/SSD caches and disks, never bottlenecked by storage fabric.
+In addition, all IO is processed by local RAM/SSD caches and disks and is never bottlenecked by storage fabric.
 StarWind Virtual SAN includes the Log-Structuring File System technology, which coalesces small random writes, typical for virtualized environment, into the stream of big sequential writes.
 As a result, the performance is increased and the flash life is prolonged.

-professionals who would like to know more about StarWind Virtual SAN solution and better understand how StarWind Virtual SAN works.
-It provides the description of the LSFS container and explains its features i.e. deduplication, defragmentation etc., which should give the end user the necessary knowledge for its implementation into the system.
+This guide is intended for experienced Windows system administrators and IT professionals who would like to know more about the StarWind Virtual SAN solution and better understand how StarWind Virtual SAN works.
+It provides the description of the LSFS container and explains its features, i.e. deduplication, defragmentation etc., which should give the end user the necessary knowledge for its implementation into the system.

-A full set of up-to-date technical documentation can always be found here, or by pressing the Help button in the StarWind Management Console.
+Full set of up-to-date technical documentation can always be found here, or by pressing the Help button in the StarWind Management Console.

 LSFS (Log-Structured File System) is a journaling file system that keeps track of the changes that will be made in a journal.
-This file system keeps no data, only the changes.
+This file system keeps no data, only changes.

 The journal is divided into file segments for convenience.
-The minimum size of file segment is 128 MB, maximum – 512 MB.
+The minimum size of a file segment is 128 MB, maximum – 512 MB.
 LSFS always keeps one empty file-segment.

 Old data is kept on the file system until defragmentation cleans it up.